antivirusakash/AI-Powered-Real-time-Dish-Suggestions/README.md

-# 🤖 AI Powered Real-time Dish Suggestions
+# 🤖 How to Log Food?

-> **AI Powered Real-time dish suggestions with portion sizes for accurate calorie tracking**
+> **How to Log Food? - AI-powered dish suggestions with portion sizes for accurate calorie tracking**

 An intelligent web application that provides real-time, format-aware food suggestions powered by Azure OpenAI GPT 4.1 Nano.
 Simply type how you want to log your food, and the AI builds upon your exact format to provide 5 detailed suggestions with accurate portion sizes.